 The Liberty department store opened on London’s Regent Street in 1875.
 Liberty of London fabric is synonymous with classic florals, charming colour palettes and delicately detailed prints.
-Dribblebuster have been inspired to use Liberty fabrics for our baby bibs, as have so many famous designers through history.
+Dribblebuster has been inspired to use Liberty fabrics for our baby bibs, as have so many famous designers through history.

 We loved the range from The Story Book Collection which was a limited edition and used several designs for our baby dribble bibs.
 Some of these that we still have in stock are Toms Jets.
 This design is a detail of planes taken from an original illustration by Brian Wildsmith – a children’s illustrator, with a little pilot called Tom added to the design.

 We also love Eliza’s Owls – designed by a 9 year old.
 This has been a very popular fun design and is a limited edition print.

 From their very beginnings, Liberty worked with great designers – from William Morris and Gabriel Dante Rossetti in the nineteenth century to Yves Saint Laurent and Dame Vivienne Westwood in the twentieth.